jebzmos4/simple-stateless-microservice/readme.md

 Hackerbay User Service API
 ==============================================

-The hackerbay User Service API has Endpoints that creates a authenticates a user with JWT and compresses an image to generate a thumbnail.
+The hackerbay User Service API has Endpoints that authenticates a user with JWT and compresses an image to generate a thumbnail.
 ----------

 Clone repository and run npm install to setup dependencies

-Create a .env file
+Create a `.env` file
 ----------------------------
 Add the parameters below (`add your own values`)